How To Do Jump Squats Properly? Benefits And Types

 Indulge in different variations of this high-intensity exercise to sweat out those pounds!

 Take your squats game to the next level with jump squats.
 The benefits of jump squats are many.
-They are a form of high-intensity exercise that targets the glutes, hamstrings, quads, and lower abs.
+They are a form of plyometric exercise, which means they involve high-intensity movements that help build strength and power at the same time.
+This powerful exercise targets the glutes, hamstrings, quads, and lower abs.
 In other words, they are a great lower body exercise.
 They even help whittle away fat, strengthen the thighs and hips, and improve balance (1), (2), (3).
 Read on to know how to do jump squats properly, their benefits, and their variations.
 Scroll down!

 - Frequency: 3-4 times a week